Legal and Compliance

 Subject to certain conditions and exemptions, you have the following rights under UK GDPR and related law:

-You can request confirmation that we process your personal data and obtain a copy of that data together with certain information about the processing.
+- Right of access: you can request confirmation that we process your personal data and obtain a copy of that data together with certain information about the processing.

-You can ask us to correct inaccurate data and complete incomplete data.
+- Right to rectification: you can ask us to correct inaccurate data and complete incomplete data.

-You can ask us to delete your personal data in certain situations, for example where the data is no longer needed for the original purpose and we have no legal reason to keep it.
+- Right to erasure: you can ask us to delete your personal data in certain situations, for example where the data is no longer needed for the original purpose and we have no legal reason to keep it.

-You can ask us to restrict processing in certain cases, for example while we check the accuracy of data or assess an objection.
+- Right to restriction of processing: you can ask us to restrict processing in certain cases, for example while we check the accuracy of data or assess an objection.

-You can object to processing based on legitimate interests where you believe your rights and interests outweigh ours.
+- Right to object: you can object to processing based on legitimate interests where you believe your rights and interests outweigh ours.
 You can always object to direct marketing at any time.

-You have rights where we make decisions about you solely by automated means that have legal or similar significant effects.
+- Rights in relation to automated decision-making: you have rights where we make decisions about you solely by automated means that have legal or similar significant effects.
 We do not carry out such profiling through this website.

-Where we rely on consent you can withdraw it at any time.
+- Right to withdraw consent: where we rely on consent you can withdraw it at any time.
 This will not affect the lawfulness of processing before consent was withdrawn.

 To exercise any of these rights please contact us at dpo@pkfsmithcooper.com or by post using the contact details in section 1.